I am an Assistant Professor in the School of Computing, College of Computing and Digital Media, DePaul University, and a senior member of the IEEE.

-I received my PhD from the School of Computing at Queen’s University in 2013, under the supervision of Prof. Hossam Hassanein.
+I received my PhD from the School of Computing at Queen’s University under the supervision of Prof. Hossam Hassanein.

 My research interests span novel paradigms in sensor networks, advancing core technologies in the Internet of Things and synergy efforts in next generation context-aware sensing systems and content-centric networks.
 I am also working on the development of an agile architecture for the Tactile Internet, as part of the IEEE P1918.1 Standards Working Group.